Yuzu2005/Yuzu2005.github.io/README.md

 Level 6: Independent Research Project
 For this assignment I chose to research about customisation in fighting games.
 I was tasked in creating a research document and then producing a project that fit with my research.
 The final product included:

-A skill tree, which increased the players stats as well as give two new abilitys that were invisibility and magic
+-A skill tree, which increased the players stats as well as give two new abilitys that were invisibility and magic

-Customisable parts
+-Customisable parts

-Four different body types with base stats.
+-Four different body types with base stats.

-UI elements
+-UI elements

-Local Multiplayer
+-Local Multiplayer

 To conclude, I believe that this project has helped me to understand exactly what goes into making satisfying, customisable, elements in fighting games and how to make them engaging to players.
 It also helped to improve my skills with using Unity's UI elements.